thunder/thunder_schema/documentation.md

     }

 This will add a new image field to the Article type.
-Similar to adding a new content type, we need to add the data producer for that field in our MySchemaSchemaExtension.php
+Similar to adding a new content type, we need to add the data producer for that field in our MySchemaSchemaExtension.php:

     <?php